Themes

 On Care

-The works here bring us in, offer a hand, and a bit of tenderness—they come together to think about care.
-They highlight the networks of support that exist among friends, across generations of family, and between all manner of loved ones, showing how care work is essential.
-In turn, the artworks may perform a bit of care for the viewer, offering a place to rest the mind and eyes.
+The works here bring us in, offer a hand, and invite tenderness, coming together to think about care.
+They highlight the networks of support that exist among friends, across generations of family, and between all manners of loved ones, showing how care work is essential.
+In turn, the artworks may perform an act of care for the viewer, serving as a place to rest the mind and eyes.

 How do we take care of each other?